biowdl/small-rna/docs/index.md

 sample2|lib1|rg1|data/s1-l1-rg1-r2.fastq|||

 NOTE: R1_md5, R2 and R2_md5 are optional do not have to be filled.

-You can then save it in .csv format.
+After creating the table in a spreadsheet program it can be saved in csv format.

+##### YAML format
 The sample configuration can also be a YML file which adheres to the following
 structure:
 ```YML